 This sums up our guidelines for creating your own metrics in evaluating interior design professionals for your next project.
 In conclusion, we would like to leave you with the least asked and probably the most important question.
 Whether intentionally, due to educational background in design or exposure to similar media content (thanks to globalization), similar design ideas do appear in different design sectors.
 Deciding whether to allow the use of widespread design elements can be far-reaching for your next project.

-STUDIOVN is an interdisciplinary design studio with a human-centred approach to interior and experiential design.
+STUDIOVN is an experiential interior design studio with an interdisciplinary approach to interior architecture, interior design and experiential design.
 We believe that curated design experience provides the novelty that will indeed become the real differentiator.
 For collaborations & opportunities get in touch.